tekknolagi/isdt/assignments/04-vcs-constructive.md

 repository where you've been working, then push your `main` and `answers` branches to that remote.
 If you do this correctly, you'll see both branches shown in GitHub's web UI.

+## Notes on being an open source maintainer

+The basic idea is: software is made by people.
+Be kind to them.
+Build an inclusive community.

+Adding a [code of conduct](https://opensource.guide/code-of-conduct/) to your project is a step in the right direction.
+Pick one you like.
+It will codify the way you would like contributors to interact.
+In some circumstances, you may have to "tap the sign" and remind people to be respectful.

+You may get angry issues or pull requests sometimes.
+There are several approaches to handling this.

+* You could point to your code of conduct and close the issue/PR.
+* You could respond in a businesslike fashion.
+In one particularly famous example, the developers [ignore the tone](https://jira.mongodb.org/browse/PYTHON-532) and the original angry person calms down and apologizes.
+* You could respond with your own tirade, which might also violate your code of conduct.
+* You could ignore it until it becomes an ember burning in the back of your mind, eventually causing you to write a blog post about maintainer burnout.